Educating Camden’s Children

 Their Future is Not Yet Written

-The goal is simple – Catholic Partnership schools want to provide the children of Camden with an excellent Catholic education in a safe and nurturing environment-one that is within the means of all families.
+The goal is simple – Catholic Partnership schools want to provide the children of Camden and its surrounding areas with an excellent Catholic education in a safe and nurturing environment-one that is within the means of all families.

 The four CPS schools and the Community Learning Campus at St. Anthony’s are anchors of stability for their respective communities – many for almost 100 years.
 Catholic Partnership Schools provide an oasis of hope in an economic and cultural desert for children and their families.
 The goal of the Partnership is to develop the already good schools into great schools.
 It is our aim to cultivate schools that will have financial stability, cutting-edge educational resources and practices, and a strong business model that will sustain the Catholic Partnership schools for decades to come.
 Children at these schools deserve an excellent education that helps them achieve a future of great promise.